ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 </div>
 <br/>

-Under Type II changes, the meaning of each record changes.
+Leveraging Type II changes, the meaning of each record in a table has changed.
 No longer is one record = one entity.
-One record is one version of one entity.
+One record is one *version* of one entity.
 Now `load_id 123` can show up multiple times.
 The *grain* of the table has changed.

 We can even figure out the exact time window that each version of each record was good for by using SQL's `lead` function to tie the *next* version's `effective_date` at time *t + 1* to the version at time *t*.
 That is, a particular version of an entity is only in effect until the next version of that same entity comes in at a later time.
-So in order to give each version of each load a [start, end) window, we would do the following:
+In order to give each version of each load a [start, end) window, we would do the following:

 <br>